-Monetary policy instruments (situation in 2009)
+Monetary policy instruments

 It is the task of the Swiss National Bank (SNB) to provide the Swiss franc money market with liquidity (art.
 5 para.
-2 (a) National Bank Act [NBA]).
+2 (a) National Bank Act (NBA)).
 The transactions that the SNB may conduct with financial market participants are listed in art.
 9 NBA.
 Based on art.
 9 para.
-1 (e) NBA, the SNB also acts as lender of last resort.
-The «Guidelines of the Swiss National Bank (SNB) on Monetary Policy Instruments» dated 25 March 2004 contain more explicit information with regard to art.
-9 NBA and describe the instruments and procedures used by the SNB for the implementation of its monetary policy.
-They also define the conditions under which these transactions are concluded and what securities can be used as collateral for monetary policy operations.
-Basically, all banks domiciled in Switzerland as well as internationally active banks abroad that meet the conditions stipulated by the SNB are accepted as counterparties.
-The guidelines are supplemented by five instruction sheets, which are primarily aimed at the SNB’s counterparties.
+1 (e) NBA, the National Bank also acts as lender of last resort.
+The Guidelines of the Swiss National Bank on Monetary Policy Instruments dated 25 March 2004 contain more explicit information with regard to art.
+9 NBA and describe the instruments and procedures used by the National Bank for the implementation of its monetary policy.
+They also define the conditions at which these transactions are concluded and which securities can be used as collateral for monetary policy operations.
+As a general rule, all banks domiciled in Switzerland and other domestic financial market participants, as well as international banks abroad that meet the conditions stipulated by the SNB, are accepted as counterparties.
+The guidelines are supplemented by five instruction sheets which are primarily intended to be used by the counterparties.

 Open market operations and standing facilities

-For monetary policy instruments, a distinction is made between open market operations and standing facilities.
-In the case of open market operations (as for standing facilities), the most important monetary policy instrument is the repo transaction.
+Open market operations cover repo transactions, the issuance of SNB Bills, as well as the purchase and sale of SNB Bills in the secondary market.
 In a repo transaction, the cash taker sells securities spot to the cash provider.
 At the same time, the cash taker enters into an agreement to repurchase securities of the same type and amount from the cash provider at a later point in time.
-The cash taker pays interest (repo rate) for the duration of the transaction.
+The cash taker pays interest (repo rate) for the term of the transaction.
 From an economic perspective, a repo is a secured loan.
-Another open market operation available to the SNB is the issuing of its own interest-bearing debt certificates (SNB Bills), which it uses to absorb liquidity.
-In the case of standing facilities, these include the intraday facility and the liquidity-shortage financing facility.
+By issuing SNB Bills, the SNB can absorb liquidity.

 The other SNB standing facility is the liquidity-shortage financing facility, which is available to SNB counterparties for bridging unexpected liquidity bottlenecks.
-The interest rate for liquidity provided through this facility is 0.50 percentage points above the call money rate.
-The reference rate is the SARON (Swiss Average Rate Overnight) 12.00 noon fixing of the current bank working day.
-Since the beginning of 2006, the only way of accessing the liquidity-shortage financing facility has been via special-rate repo transactions.
-The precondition for concluding special-rate repo transactions is that the counterparty has access to Eurex Zurich Ltd and that it has been granted a limit by the SNB which is covered by collateral eligible for SNB repos.
+This facility can be used until the next bank working day (overnight) through special-rate repo transactions.
+The special rate is calculated as the SNB policy rate plus a surcharge, and is at least 0%.
+Conditions for concluding special-rate repo transactions are the granting of a limit by the SNB and the provision of collateral eligible for SNB repos.
+Such cover must amount to at least 110% of the limit at all times.
 The limit determines the maximum amount of liquidity that a counterparty may obtain.
-Claims on the limit occur by means of an overnight repo transaction.
-The securities are held by the counterparty in a Custody Cover Account «SNB» at SIX SIS Ltd.
+The limit is drawn down in the form of an overnight repo transaction.
+The securities are held by the counterparty in a ‘Custody Cover Account SNB’ at SIX SIS Ltd.